OCD

 What age is OCD for kids?

-OCD in children can develop at any age but there are generally two age ranges when symptoms tend to first appear.
-First is between the age of 8 and 12, the second is in the late teens and early adulthood.
-While uncommon OCD can develop in toddlers around 3-4 years old.
+OCD in children can develop at any age, but there are generally two age ranges when symptoms tend to first appear.
+The first is between the ages of 8 and 12; the second is in the late teens and early adulthood.
+While uncommon, OCD can develop in toddlers around 3-4 years old.

 How Cadabam's Help you for Addiction?